-- Carries food absorbed from the small intestines to the blood circulation.
+- Carries nutrients absorbed from the small intestines to the blood.

 Manual Lymph Drainage (MLD)

-MLD is a very specific massage technique (timing, pressure and direction) which helps to ensure our bodies ability to rejuvenate and establish resistance to all types of stress, it encourages the natural circulation of lymph through the body.
+MLD is a specific massage technique (timing, pressure and direction) which encourages the natural circulation of lymph through the body.

-It is not a muscular massage but a harmonious manual treatment using mild mechanical stretching of the connective tissue to facilitate decongestion of the lymph ducts.
+It is not a muscular massage but a harmonious manual treatment using a combination of gentle massage and mild mechanical stretching of the connective tissue to facilitate decongestion of the lymph ducts.

 The manual manoeuvres are very subtle.
 Work is generally performed with the flat of the hand using all the fingers to stimulate aquatic, wave like movements.